sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 #### View usage and measure the value of our platform with new and enhanced in-product analytics
 Our new in-product analytics help admins to understand user engagement, measure efficiency in terms of time saved, and calculate the value of Sourcegraph and its features.

-These analytics work across all of our products and provides ROI-based metrics such as:
+These analytics work across all of our products and provide ROI-based metrics such as:

 - The number of searches developers have run in Sourcegraph, and how many hours of development time have been saved as a result.
 - How many code insights have been created, viewed, and interacted with.